QuantStack/memestra/docs/memestra.rst

 ``--reason-keyword``

   It's possible to show a message to the user specifying the reason why the code was deprecated.
 With this flag you can choose a different keyword, the default is ``reason``.
+  If the user doesn't specify a reason keyword and doesn't pass any other keyword but still add a string in the wrapper call this string will be shown as the reason for the deprecation.

 ``--recursive``